Fujifilm X-A5 vs Olympus E-M10 III

-Both the X-A5 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The E-M10 III was replaced by the Olympus E-M10 IV, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Olympus E-M10 III Manual.
+Further information on the features and operation of the X-A5 and E-M10 III can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.